olivia-mauger/tutorials/docs/source/interfaces-intro.rst

 No Default Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 If you are familiar with Java, you are probably wondering if it is possible for an ``interface`` to provide a default implementation for some or all of its methods.
-In **Shadow** the is answer is **no**.
+In **Shadow** the answer is **no**.
 You will get a compile error if you try to do so. **The whole purpose of an interface is to outline methods that a class is forced to implement itself based off of the specific needs/function of the class itself**.